kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-Attempting to dispense funds from a locked account throws an `ATMError.AccountLocked` but notice the events that occurred by checking the `atm.log`.
+Attempting to dispense funds from a locked account throws an `ATMError.AccountLocked`, but add `atm.log` and read the output:

 ![bordered height=15%](/images/defer_result.png)